ashutoshmjain/gita/src/thought.md

 ---

 Sanskrit word `Aavahan` translates to 'Invocation', albeit a wider abstraction. `Aavahan` is a marathon ritual of introspection and meditation.
 To a follower, it appears you are broadcasting an intense call to action - seeking help - though internally, you resolve to act with or without.
 In Hindu tradition, one of the three primal forces - `Bramh, Vishnu or Siva` are invoked before pledging such absolute commitment to a mission.
-For example `Rama`, before calling for  a bridge across ocean invoked `Siva` - the zenith of conscious intelligence.
+For example `Rama`, before calling for  a bridge across ocean invoked `Siva` - the zenith of consciousness.

 Scribing `Mahabharata` was one such venture.
 It  was the first ever written narrative.
 As described in the first book (`Adi Parva`) of the epic series - the `Vaidik` editor-in-chief, sage teacher of all the races [^races], `Krishna Dwaipayana` invoked all-pervading information - `Bramh` .
 Not only did he need the primal force within self  -  he must seek permission to expand us mortals' access to the ever continuous flow of information.
 He needed to align himself with the continuum before introducing text to a vocal and verbose world.

-Being the first mega narrative, it became the first ever large data-set to train humans en-masse on text - a new communication protocol layered over extensive oratory skills.
+Being the first mega narrative, it was destined to become the first ever large data-set to train humans en-masse on text - a new communication protocol layered over extensive oratory skills.
 And a new way to store manifolds of lore.

 > With around 1.8 million words, [Mahabharata](https://mahabharata.shutri.com) is the biggest single pool of `Sanskrit` words to date.
 It is the longest poem ever scribed, in any language, old or new.
 To put it in perspective, it is about ten times the size of Iliad and Odyssey combined.